joeriks/VanillaViews/README.md

                 string.Concat(

                     /* here we use the components which are named with their usage / intent in mind
-                        * which means we can easily change the necessary tag structure with intent kept intact */
+                        * which means we can easily change the necessary tag structure with intent
+						* kept intact */

                     header(Header),

-                    text(Text),

-                    /* the listItems takes an array of strings as input, no risk of sending it incompatible data */
+                    /* the listItems takes an array of strings as input, no risk of sending it
+					 * incompatible data */

                     listItems(ListItems)